 The curriculum and process used to teach the Schmieding Home Caregiver Training Program undergoes continual evaluation.
 Manuals and content are reviewed prior to teaching each class and content undergoes a thorough review process once a year by members of a multidisciplinary staff of healthcare professionals.

-For additional questions or more information about the “Schmieding Method” curriculum contact:
+For information about how to purchase the “Schmieding Method” curriculum contact:

 Elder Stay At Home, Inc.